Sailing for disabled and carers

 Knoticat was 50 years old in 2022 and achieved vintage status.

-Knoticat is an offshore sailing catamaran, owned and operated since 2000 by the sports club charity Sports Forum for the Disabled Charity no. 900608, with the aim of giving all disabled and carers the opportunity to sail and enjoy the beautiful waters in and around Poole Harbour.
+Knoticat is an offshore sailing catamaran, owned and operated since 2000 by the sports club charity Sports Forum for the Disabled Charity no. 900608, with the aim of giving all disabled and carers the opportunity to sail and enjoy the beautiful waters in Poole Harbour.

 Contact us